gianluca-mascolo/aoc2023/c64/day01/README.md

 - In the C64 screen type `SAVE "DAY01",8`
 - To check that you saved correctly, list the disk content `LOAD "$",8` and then `LIST`
 - Close (exit) `VICE` emulator
-- Use `c1541` (part of vice) to write input files to disk: `c1541 -attach day01.d64 -write example.petscii "example,s" -write input.petscii "input,s"`
+- Use `c1541` (part of vice) to write input files to disk as Commodore `SEQ` files: `c1541 -attach day01.d64 -write example.petscii "example,s" -write input.petscii "input,s"`
 - Check that you loaded file correctly: `c1541 -attach day01.d64 -list`
 - Start your program in `VICE`: `x64 -autostart day01.d64`

-## Manually with compiler
+#### Manually with compiler

 You can use [MOSpeed](https://github.com/EgonOlsen71/basicv2) to compile a `.bas` file into a `.prg` file ([documentation](https://www.c64-wiki.com/wiki/MOSpeed))